oppatrickk/flutter_scripts/readme.md

 # Scripts

-These are a compilation of scripts being used on flow_app
+These are a compilation of scripts I use

 ## Setting Up